 The stakes are often high and time is usually short.
 So we focus on real, big picture risks.
 We work with deal counsel to efficiently quantify benefit plan risks and offer practical solutions to correct issues we identify and minimize the risk.
 We don’t hang up the deal with hyper-technical nit-picking.

-An Efficient Approach To Due Diligence
+An Efficient Approach to Due Diligence

-Underfunded Or Unfunded Defined Benefit Retirement Plans
+Underfunded or Unfunded Defined Benefit Retirement Plans

 COBRA Coverage

-The Affordable Care Act
+The Affordable Care Act (ACA)

-Withdrawal Liability And Union Pension Plans
+Withdrawal Liability and Union Pension Plans

 Plan Eligibility Mistakes

-Imprudent Or Illiquid Retirement Plan Investments
+Imprudent or Illiquid Retirement Plan Investments

-Adverse Claims Experience In Self-Funded Health Plans
+Adverse Claims Experience in Self-funded Health Plans

-Late Contributions To Retirement Plans and Miscalculated Matching Contributions
+Late Contributions to Retirement Plans and Miscalculated Matching Contributions

+Contributions that are even a few days late and calculation errors in matching contributions can add up.
+These amounts must be deposited to the plan, including any missed earnings, and IRS penalties may apply.
 Late plan contributions can lead to an excise tax on the seller or on the buyer in a stock sale where the buyer takes on the seller’s plan.
 We can surface this issue if it exists and give the parties cost-effective options for resolving the problem.

 Noncompliant 409A Deferred Compensation Plans